 SWM Motorcycles will likely be entering India with the 600 cc off-roader called Super Dual; expect a price range below Rs.
 6 lakh

 SWM Motorcycles is a specialist in making premium motorcycles but its success could not be voiced out beyond the Italian border.
-However, everything is going to change in a rapid pace as the recently resurrected company will be entering the highly demanding yet lucrative Indian market in alliance with MotoRoyale with new product lineup.
+However, everything is going to change in a rapid pace as the recently resurrected company will be entering the highly demanding yet lucrative Indian market in alliance with MotoRoyale with a new product lineup.

 Located in Varese next to the MV Agusta plant, SWM commenced operations in 1971 before liquidating 13 years later.
 With numerous titles in the motocross and trials scenes, the brand did establish itself in the meantime and left a compelling mark in the Italian motorcycling history.
-Courtesy of the Chinese backers Shineray, SWM was back in action in 2014 and continues to roll out bikes across various categories between 300 and 650 cc.
+Courtesy of the Chinese backers Shineray, SWM was back in action in 2014 and continues to roll out bikes across various categories between 125 cc and 650 cc.

 Also Read: Upcoming Bikes Under 900cc in India